navjack/RandomGamePicker/README.md

 * REDUMP
 * NO-INTRO

 These are a few useful keywords to know.
+Jdownloader2 is a useful tool also.

 ## How do I use this?